SebWouters/CheMPS2/README.md

 and handles the complementary reduced spin-1/2 part of three sandwiched second quantized operators.

-[CheMPS2/TensorS0Abase.cpp](CheMPS2/TensorS0Abase.cpp) contains the common storage and handling functions of the TensorS0 and TensorA classes.

 [CheMPS2/TensorS0.cpp](CheMPS2/TensorS0.cpp) contains all TensorS0 functions.
 This class stores and handles the reduced spin-0 part of two sandwiched second quantized operators, of which the particle symmetry sectors differ by 2.

-[CheMPS2/TensorS1Bbase.cpp](CheMPS2/TensorS1Bbase.cpp) contains the common storage and handling functions of the TensorS1 and TensorB classes.

 [CheMPS2/TensorS1.cpp](CheMPS2/TensorS1.cpp) contains all TensorS1 functions.
 This class stores and handles the reduced spin-1 part of two sandwiched second